“Under this government there’s 6,000 fewer nurses working in mental health, 400 fewer doctors working in mental health”

 Jeremy Corbyn, 11 January 2017

-Between 2010 and 2015 the number of mental health nurses in England was reduced by over 6,000, or 14%.
+Between 2010 and 2015 the number of mental health nurses in England was reduced by over 6,100, or 14%.
 These are ‘full-time equivalent’ nurses working in psychiatry and with people with learning disabilities.
+More recent figures to September 2016 show the fall at around 6,500.

 We’ve asked Mr Corbyn’s office about the source of his claim that there are 400 fewer doctors working in mental health.